Language

 Reference Scale

-The built-in reference table shows common wind speeds at a glance.
-Quickly check advisory thresholds without calculating each value individually.
+The built-in reference table shows common wind speeds and advisory thresholds at a glance.

 Two-Way Conversion

-Use the swap button to convert from mph to knots.
-This helps when you want to describe familiar wind conditions in nautical terms or set GPS displays.
+Use the swap button to convert from mph to knots when setting GPS displays.

 Marine Context Information